mzabriskie/storage.js/README.md

 #### unwatch(key, callback)
 Stop watching changes to value specified by `key`

+#### length
+Property that tracks the number of values kept in storage

 ## Building

 First you will need to clone a copy of the storage.js repository: